vahidAK/NanoMethPhase/README.md

   --dis_merge DIS_MERGE, -dm DIS_MERGE
                         When two DMRs are very close to each other and the distance (in bps) is less than this number, they will be merged into one.
-Default is 1500 bps.
+Default is 100 bps.
+It is used in DSS callDMR function.
+See dma section notes for more details.
   --minlen MINLEN, -ml MINLEN
                         Minimum length (in basepairs) required for DMR.
                         Default is 100 bps.
+It is used in DSS callDMR function.
   --minCG MINCG, -mcg MINCG
                         Minimum number of CpG sites required for DMR.
 Default is 15.
+It is used in DSS callDMR function.
   --smoothing_span SMOOTHING_SPAN, -sms SMOOTHING_SPAN
                         The size of smoothing window, in basepairs.
-Default is 500.
+Default is
+                        500. It is used in DSS DMLtest function.
   --smoothing_flag SMOOTHING_FLAG, -smf SMOOTHING_FLAG
                         TRUE/FALSE.
-The size of smoothing window, in basepairs.
+A flag to indicate whether to apply smoothing in estimating mean methylation levels.
+It is recommended to use smoothing=TRUE for whole-genome BS- seq data, and smoothing=FALSE for sparser data such like from RRBS or hydroxyl-methylation data (TAB-seq). see -ed option and DSS R package details for more information.
 Default is TRUE.
-We recommend to use smoothing=TRUE for whole-genome BS-seq data, and
-                        smoothing=FALSE for sparser data such like from RRBS or hydroxyl-methylation data (TAB-seq).
-If there is not biological replicate, smoothing=TRUE is required.
-                        Default is TRUE
+It is used in DSS DMLtest function.
   --equal_disp EQUAL_DISP, -ed EQUAL_DISP
                         TRUE/FALSE.
+A flag to indicate whether the dispersion in two groups are deemed equal or not.
+Default is FALSE and the dispersion shrinkages are performed on two conditions independently.
+More info on -ed and
-When there is no biological replicate in one or both treatment groups, users can either (1) specify equal.disp=TRUE, which assumes both groups
-                        have the same dispersion, then the data from two groups are combined and used as replicates to estimate dispersion; or (2) specify smoothing=TRUE, which uses the smoothed means (methylation levels) to estimate dispersions via a shrinkage estimator.
+                        -smf: When there is no biological replicate in one or both treatment groups, users can either (1) specify equal.disp=TRUE, which assumes both groups have the same dispersion, then the data from two groups are combined and used as replicates to estimate dispersion; or (2) specify smoothing=TRUE, which uses the smoothed means (methylation levels) to estimate dispersions via a shrinkage estimator.
 This smoothing procedure uses data from neighboring CpG sites as "pseudo-replicate" for estimating biological variance.
-                        Default is FALSE
+                        It is used in DSS DMLtest function.
   --pval_cutoff PVAL_CUTOFF, -pvc PVAL_CUTOFF
-                        A threshold of p-values for calling DMR.
-Loci with p-values less than this threshold will be picked and joint to form the DMRs.
-See 'details' for more information.
-Default is 0.001 --delta_cutoff DELTA_CUTOFF, -dc DELTA_CUTOFF
+                        A threshold of p-values for calling DMLs and DMRs.
+                        When delta is not specified, Loci with p-values less than this threshold will be picked as DML and also joint to form the DMRs.
+See DSS R package 'details' for more information for this regarding DMLs and DMRs.
+                        Default is 0.001.
+It is used in DSS callDML and callDMR functions.
+  --delta_cutoff DELTA_CUTOFF, -dc DELTA_CUTOFF
-                        A threshold for defining DMR.
+                        A threshold for defining DMLs and DMRs.
 In DML detection procedure, a hypothesis test that the two groups means are equal is conducted at each CpG site.
-Here if 'delta' is specified, the function will compute the posterior probability that the difference of the means are greater than delta, and then construct DMR based on that.
-This only works when the test results are from 'DMLtest', which is for two-group comparison.
+                        Here if 'delta' is specified, the function will compute the posterior probability that the difference of the means are greater than delta, and then call DML and construct DMR based on that.
+This only works when the test results are from 'DMLtest', which is for two- group comparison.
+See DSS R package for more information.
+Default is 0.
+It is used in DSS callDML and callDMR functions.
-                        Default is 0
   --pct_sig PCT_SIG, -pct PCT_SIG
                         In all DMRs, the percentage of CG sites with significant p-values (less than p.threshold) must be greater than this threshold.
 Default is 0.5.
 This is mainly used for correcting the effects of merging of nearby DMRs.
+It is used in DSS callDMR function.
   --overwrite, -ow      If output files exist overwrite them
 ```
 ## bam2bis: